philellwood/modulemarks/README.md

 #Module Marks
 This is the initial version of a Module mark calculator.
 Users input their marks for a set of assessments, and the calculator will tell you what you need.
+Available at [modulemarks.meteor.com](http://modulemarks.meteor.com).

 ##What it really is
 I'm using this as an opportunity to catch up with new technologies, the project already uses Meteor.js and D3.js, which I'm having a lot of fun learning.